Media

 2019

-Fifth year, held in the UK: Rikkyo School in England, University of Cambridge & UCL
+Fifth year, held on campus at Rikkyo School in England, University of Cambridge & UCL

 Theme: Accessibility for All: Sports, AI and Robotics